 Skip to main content

-Domains are used to segregate your ThingPark Enterprise subscription to serve multiple tenants, and restrict the visibility of base stations, devices and multicast groups by non-Administrator users.
+Domains are used to segregate your ThingPark Enterprise subscription to serve multiple tenants and restrict the visibility of base stations, devices, multicast groups and connections by non-administrator users.
 Each tenant would have access to resources bound to their perimeter.
+The visibility restriction also applies to the related traffic and alarms.

 note